 I was prompted to give Ballerini a chance after her appearance on NBC’s Songland, a show that’s essentially Shark Tank but with music.
 It’s becoming more and more evident that Kelsea Ballerini has mainstream pop ambitions, as evident by the aforementioned collaboration with the Chainsmokers as well as her appearance on Songland.
 That country reputation paired with that pop ambition made me curious to know… what does her stuff actually sound like?

-The main problem I have with The First Time as an album is that the strongest tracks are strong enough to make the weak tracks look even weaker.
+The unfortunate thing about The First Time as an album is that the strongest tracks are strong enough to make the weak tracks look even weaker.
 We get a pretty good start with “XO” and “Peter Pan,” both rather traditional country tracks that have interesting lyrical hooks and sound live, just like God intended country music to be.
 Right when I was starting to get pumped about the rest of the album, “Peter Pan” fades into “Love Me Like You Mean It,” a Florida Georgia Line-esque pop country song that stung just a little bit more since Ballerini had already established she could be better than that.
 “Dibs” feels like a juvenile, Disney Channel attempt at country music when it has to follow the masterpiece that is “Secondhand Smoke.”
-A few too many of these songs feel like formulaic filler tracks, and that kinda thing hurts worse when other tracks demonstrate that Ballerini is capable of true greatness.
+A few too many of these songs feel like formulaic filler tracks that could’ve been put out by literally any up-and-coming Nashville-ian, and that kinda thing hurts worse when other tracks demonstrate that Ballerini is capable of true greatness.

-While Ballerini clearly has real talent as a lyricist, and also does a great job with more traditional country sounds, I wish we saw more songs where we get to see BOTH of these talents in action at the same time.
+While Ballerini clearly has real talent as a lyricist, and also does a great job with more traditional country sounds, I wish we saw more songs where we get to see BOTH of these in action at the same time.
 I want to love “Stilettos” due to its inspiring lyrics, but the pop country production holds it back.
-“Looking at Stars” has the reverse issue, where we get a catchy, euphoric hook with more traditional country production, but lyrically it’s the same generic country-date-in-the-middle-of-nowhere narrative that is fine on its own, but feels incredibly derivative given its pervasiveness in country music.
+“Looking at Stars” has the reverse issue.
+We get a catchy, euphoric hook with more traditional country production but lyrically it’s the same generic country-date-in-the-middle-of-nowhere narrative that’s fine on its own, but feels incredibly derivative given its pervasiveness in country music.

 Who would enjoy it?
 I think if you’re a country fan who previously wrote this off because you thought it would be “too pop” you should definitely give it a chance.
 The country sound is definitely there, even if certain tracks do experiment with more pop sounds.
 I also think if your hesitance towards country is because you didn’t grow up in a rural environment and therefore think you can’t relate to this genre, The First Time would be a great album for getting your feet wet in the world of country.
 Most of the songs are about universal themes of love and heartbreak, and it’s chock full of catchy hooks that pop fans would enjoy.